Elliot Slessor: 2015/2016 season

 Slessor played in five of the six European Tour events and reached the main draw in all of them.
 His only win came against Liang Wenbo 4–0 at the Gdynia Open, before losing 4–1 to Robin Hull in the second round.
 Slessor gained a two-year tour card starting in the 2016–17 season after coming through qualifying from the EBSA Play-Offs at the end of the 2015–16 season.
 Slessor beat Jamie Clarke 4–3 in the final round.

 2016/2017 season

 Slessor got to the second round of four ranking events in the 2016–17 season, but lost all of them.
 This did include a 4–3 victory over home favourite Mark Williams in the opening round of the Welsh Open, where Slessor made a break of 90 in the final frame.

 2017/2018 season

 In Indian Open, Slessor got to the quarter-final, by beating Alan McManus 4–3, Joe Perry 4–3, by leading 3–0, Shaun Murphy 4–1, before losing Mark King 2–4.

 Slessor got his best ranking finish in his career in the Northern Ireland Open.
 He beat Ronnie O'Sullivan in the third round by 4–1, before losing 2–6 by Mark Williams.

+In the 2019 Welsh Open, Slessor faced Zhang Anda in the last 32.
+Leading 2-1, Slessor required 7 snookers to win the frame.
+He got the 7 snookers he required, but missed the pink.
+He lost that frame, but went on to win the match 4-2.
+He lost 4-2 to Kurt Maflin in the last 16.